idptools/dodo/README.md

-DODO: re<ins>D</ins>esign AlphaF<ins>O</ins>ld <ins>D</ins>isordered regi<ins>O</ins>ns
+DODO: re<ins>D</ins>esign c<ins>O</ins>mputationally generate<ins>D pr<ins>O</ins>teins
 ==============================

 ## What is DODO?

-DODO takes a predicted protein structure, works out which parts are folded domains and which are intrinsically disordered regions, and rebuilds the disordered parts so they adopt realistic polymer dimensions instead of AlphaFold's characteristic extended spaghetti.
+Protien structure predictors have revolutionized biology.
+However, many predicted structures have low-confidence regions that do not adopt any predicted secondary structure (typically IDRs).
+DODO takes these regions and rebuilds them under the assumption that they are disordered regions.

-To be clear: the work DeepMind did on AlphaFold is **amazing**, and none of this takes away from it in *any way*.
-AlphaFold simply isn't trying to represent a disordered region as an ensemble — an IDR has no single structure to predict.
-But for figures and presentations it's useful to have those regions *look* like what they are.
-DODO does that.
+To be clear: the work that the various groups do to make structure predictors is **amazing**, and none of this takes away from it in *any way*.
+But for figures and presentations it's useful for disordered regions *look* like what they are.

-It identifies each disordered region, predicts its end-to-end distance from sequence with ALBATROSS ([sparrow](https://github.com/idptools/sparrow)), and rebuilds it to those dimensions.
+By default, DODO identifies each disordered region, predicts its end-to-end distance from sequence using ALBATROSS ([sparrow](https://github.com/idptools/sparrow)), repositions the folded domains as needed, and rebuilds the IDR to the predicted dimensions.
 You can also ask for regions more compact or more expanded than predicted.
 And you can generate several conformers into one multi-model PDB, which in VMD looks *like* a simulation trajectory — to be very clear, it is **not** equivalent to a simulation, but it's nice for visualization.
+Finally, you can also use the IDR ensemble prediction tool [STARLING](https://github.com/idptools/sparrow) to generate more realistic IDR ensembles for your structure.

 ![DODO_EXAMPLE](https://github.com/idptools/dodo/blob/main/images/DODO_example.png)